Peter Debye: Early life

 Born in Maastricht, Netherlands, Debye enrolled in the Aachen University of Technology in 1901.
 In 1905, he completed his first degree in electrical engineering.
 He published his first paper, a mathematically elegant solution of a problem involving eddy currents, in 1907.
 At Aachen, he studied under the theoretical physicist Arnold Sommerfeld, who later claimed that his most important discovery was Peter Debye.

-In 1906, Sommerfeld received an appointment at Munich, Bavaria, and took Debye with him as his assistant.
+In 1906, Sommerfeld received an appointment at the Ludwig-Maximilians-Universität München, Bavaria, and took Debye with him as his assistant.
 Debye got his Ph.D. with a dissertation on radiation pressure in 1908.
 In 1910, he derived the Planck radiation formula using a method which Max Planck agreed was simpler than his own.

 In 1911, when Albert Einstein took an appointment as a professor at Prague, Bohemia, Debye took his old professorship at the University of Zurich, Switzerland.
 This was followed by moves to Utrecht in 1912, to Göttingen in 1913, to ETH Zurich in 1920, to University of Leipzig in 1927, and in 1934 to Berlin, where, succeeding Einstein, he became director of the Kaiser Wilhelm Institute for Physics (now named the Max-Planck-Institut) whose facilities were built only during Debye's era.
 He was awarded the Lorentz Medal in 1935.
 From 1937 to 1939 he was the president of the Deutsche Physikalische Gesellschaft.

 In May 1914 he became member of the Royal Netherlands Academy of Arts and Sciences and in December of the same year he became foreign member.